Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 Internationalization/Global Support

-• Shopify: Supports over 30 languages with automatic redirection based on the visitor's browser language, delivering a seamless international shopping experience.
+• Shopify: Supports over 30 languages and automatically redirects based on the visitor's browser language, delivering a seamless international shopping experience.

-• BigCommerce: Strong multi-currency support (display, transaction, and payment in multiple currencies), optimizing the experience for global markets.
+• BigCommerce: Strong multi-currency support (display, transaction, and payment in multiple currencies), optimising the experience for global markets.

 Read more: Shopify vs WooCommerce: Which E-commerce Platform Wins?